th-herve/vimwiki/docs/arch_install.md

 ## Networking security

-See DNS securtity and setting up firewall in the arch wiki.
+See DNS security and setting up firewall in the arch wiki.

 ## Style gtk and qt